ChaosHelme/PacMan-Learning/README.md

   Implement unique movement patterns for each ghost (Blinky, Pinky, Inky, Clyde) to mimic their original behaviors.
 - **Bonus Fruits & Items**
   Occasionally spawn bonus items (fruits) for extra points.
-- **Warp Tunnels**
-  Let Pac-Man and ghosts warp around the sides of the maze.
 - **Multiple Levels & Increasing Difficulty**
   Advance to new mazes or increase ghost speed as the player progresses.
 - **Cutscenes/Intermissions**